MikheyevLab/ecology-textbook/book/content/theory_of_interactions.md

 width: 600px
 align: center
 ---
-Figure 8.7.
 Summary of species interactions based on signs of their interaction parameters.
 ```

 Sandwiched between the boxes above are special cases where one of the interaction terms is zero, or very close to zero.
 These are called ["commensalism"](https://en.wikipedia.org/wiki/Symbiosis), when one parameter is positive and the other is zero, or ["amensalism"](https://en.wikipedia.org/wiki/Biological_interaction), when one parameter is negative and the other is zero.
 We won't focus further on these special cases.